samjaninf/OFN-User-Guide---Master/your-profile.md

 **Promo image: **This image will run horizontally along the top of your profile page.
 It should be 1200 x 260 pixels in size.

+#### Properties \(visible to producers only\)

+You can apply properties \(such as free range or certified organic\) to your enterprise.
+These properties will then be automatically applied to all of your products.
+For an in depth discussion of properties click [here](/product-properties.md).

-_\* Note: The following fields are only visible to users who’ve opted to have an online shop._
+_\* Note: The following fields are only visible to users who’ve opted to have an online shop.
+This includes producer run shops, and hub run shops._

 #### Inventory Settings

 Simple users can use the recommended setting.
-Advanced users who need greater flexibility with product management should consult the [Inventory](/inventory.md) page of this guide before changing the setting.
+Advanced users who need greater flexibility with product management should consult the [Inventory](/inventory.md) page of this guide before changing the settings.

 #### Shipping Methods, Payment Methods and Enterprise Fees

 _\* not visible to profile-only users_